-It is important to understand that information inconsistency a) will often confuse consumers and b) be counted by search engines as a negative signal.
+It is important to understand that information inconsistency a) will often confuse consumers and b) be counted negatively by search engines.
 Listings are an important local search ranking signal, but often they are left untouched due to the overwhelming task at hand.
-One must work through each, then be prepared for an ongoing (one by one) management process.
-So get your NAP/ business name, address, phone, website link, even hours of operation consistent between website and the relevant business listings.
+One must work through each, then be prepared for an ongoing (one-by-one) management process.
+So get your NAP/ business name, address, phone, website link, and even hours of operation consistent between the website and the relevant business listings.
 By doing so, your online presence will present as reliable to search engine algorithms.
 That’s right, search engines cross-reference information on directory listings they trust with your website.

-4 out of 5 consumers search locally (according to Google), so listings & citations matter when it comes to your business being found.
-NAP stands for name, address, and phone number, but at minimum assume it includes a website link and hours of operation.
-Listing sites like Google, Yahoo, Bing, Yelp.com and/or some others can matter!
+Four out of five consumers search locally (according to Google), so listings and citations matter when it comes to your business being found.
+NAP stands for name, address, and phone number, but at minimum, also assume that it includes a website link and hours of operation.
+Listing sites like Google, Yahoo, Bing, Yelp.com, and/or others can matter!
 In fact, anywhere your NAP is mentioned – that is considered a citation.
 If your NAP is on a town or an association website – that is a citation.

-Maintaining consistent and accurate listings is time-consuming.
+Maintaining a consistent, accurate directory listing profile is time-consuming.
 Going through each listing one by one and completing what follows can take more time than most business owners have or wish to commit.
-What’s more, it puts you in view of each listing site’s advertising sales effort.
-To accomplish a consistent listing/citation profile you’ll need to:
+What’s more, it puts the in view of each listing website’s advertising sales department.
+To accomplish an accurate directory listing profile/citation profile, you’ll need to:

-- Create business listings at leading directory sites, one by one and each via a verification process.
+- Create business listings at leading directory sites, one by one, including verification processes.

-- Create a Google my business profile, including listing, which is the no. 1 most important listing!
+- Create a Google Business Profile listing, which is the no. 1 most important listing!

 - Create a Facebook business page.

-- Create a Bing Places account, including listing.
+- Create a Bing Places account, including a listing.

-- Clean-up inconsistencies and in any existing citations you have setup.
+- Clean up any inconsistencies in any existing listing/citations.

-- Prepare to manage these listings, one by one, as is necessary.
+- Prepare to manage these listings, one by one, as necessary.

 - OR, if budget allows, find a service that offers Search & Directory Listings Management.